wp-plugins/who-owns-your-country/README.txt

 1. Go to the plugins administration panel in your WP website and activate the plugin
 1. You can change settings in the "Owners" configuration menu.

-=Using the plugin in your template=
+= Using the plugin in your template =

 In this 0.8 version, you need to understand the plugin's features to change your template and create factsheets and graphics of the owners.